bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="." />
 </p>

-Let us go ahead and add this to our script.
-So I am going to go back to my script file here, and you can leave the counter in if you want.
+<p>Let us go ahead and add this to our script.
+So I am going to go back to
+my script file here, and you can leave the counter in if you want.
 All this stuff is going to come before the counter.
 We are going to do the counter thing at the very end.
 So you can leave the counter in if you